stockmind/gpd-pocket-ubuntu-respin/README.md

 ```
 sudo nano /etc/X11/Xsession.d/90-scale
 ```
-You have to edit all the values to their default:
+You have to edit all the values to their default like below:
 ```
 gsettings set com.ubuntu.user-interface scale-factor "{'DSI-1': 8, 'DSI1': 8}" // Unity
 gsettings set org.gnome.desktop.interface scaling-factor 1 // Gnome 3